infinitydaemon/OpSec-Kernel/Documentation/scsi/scsi-generic.rst

 Mapping of Linux kernel versions to sg driver versions
 ======================================================
-Here is a list of Linux kernels in the 2.4 series that had the new version of the sg driver:
+Here is a list of linux kernels in the 2.4 series that had new version of the sg driver:

      - lk 2.4.0 : sg version 3.1.17